Aston railway station: History

-The first station at Aston was replaced by a new building during the construction of the Stechford line with a booking office level with Lichfield Road.
+The first station at Aston was replaced by a new building during the construction of the Stechford line, with a booking office level with Lichfield Road.
 Stairs and hydraulic lifts for goods traffic gave access to each of the two platforms.

 Also in 1880, the LNWR opened a line for freight traffic from Aston to Windsor Street goods depot.
 The latter line closed in 1980.
-The LNWR's Aston locomotive depot ("Aston Shed") was opened in 1883 in the area between the Aston to Birmingham and the Aston to Stechford lines and with an entrance on Long Acre, Nechells.
+The LNWR's Aston locomotive depot ("Aston Shed") was opened in 1883, in the area between the Aston to Birmingham and the Aston to Stechford lines; it had an entrance on Long Acre, Nechells.
 It was closed in 1965, by then under British Railways ownership.

-The line between Aston and Vauxhall and Duddeston was quadrupled in 1891.
+The line between Aston, Vauxhall and Duddeston was quadrupled in 1891.